-Founded by Amanda Hearst, Friends of Finn is a committee made up of young leaders dedicated to working with The HSUS to stop the inhumane treatment of dogs in puppy mills.
+Founded in 2010 in partnership with Amanda Hearst, the Humane Generation/Friends of Finn committee is a group of young leaders dedicated to working with The HSUS to put an end to the inhumane treatment of dogs in puppy mills and to advocate for pet adoption.
+The committee is a part of the Humane Generation Philanthropy program.

 When Amanda Hearst first teamed up with The HSUS to help puppy mill dogs, she didn't expect the issue to get personal.
 Then she found out that her dog Finn—a pet store "pup with papers"—had actually been born at a puppy mill.
 Letter from Amanda